Can I Insure a Car in Another State?

 Most car insurance companies require that the car be registered and insured in the same state.
-And, most state motor vehicle departments require that the car be registered in the same state as the driver’s current home address.
+And, most state motor vehicle departments require that the car be registered in the same state as reflected on their driver's license.

 Some insurers have special options for such situations.
 You should ask an insurance agent how it should be handled.

 Car Owner in One State Car Driver in Another

 If you are a two-car family, both cars are probably under the same insurance policy.
 But what if the driver of one of the cars is moving to a different state?